Discover how Startups Power BI User-Centred Design transforms raw data into actionable insights, improving decision-making and business success.

 Design Principles for Maximum Impact

-- Use size and colour to indicate importance
+- Use size and color to indicate importance.

-- Implement colour for meaning (red for alerts, green for success)
+- Use colors for meaning (red for alerts, green for success).

 Building Effective Dashboards in Power BI